040 Processing Data with Pandas#

 Summary#

 Pandas is a large and sophisticated package for working with data.
-In this tutorial, we have used it to read data, to deal with missing values, to conditionally filter data, to compute statistic on fields with and without prior grouping, and to combine datasets using merge and join.
+In this tutorial, we have used it to read data, to deal with missing values, to conditionally filter data, to compute statistics on fields with and without prior grouping, and to combine datasets using merge and join.
 This is a good overview of the most commonly used functionality, but only scratches the surface of what Pandas can do.
 There are entire books dedicated to Pandas and extensive documentation available online: it is a very useful tool to have in your toolbox.
 We will be using it throughout the rest of the module and will introduce new functionality as required.